 Constant Contact is rather basic, which can be a good thing for beginners, but it seriously lacks advanced features that other AWeber alternatives offer 📢.

 Constant Contact has two plans, both of which depend on the number of contacts:

-The first month is free of charge so that you can test things out.
+The first 2 months are free, so that you can test things out.

 Who should use Constant Contact?

 Constant Contact has features that are best suited for: